 Julie Benz is Amanda Rosewater in the SyFy series DEFIANCE, which is also a game for Xbox 360, PS3, and PC.
 The TV show is set in a post-apocalyptic, renamed St. Louis, and the game is set in San Francisco, but they share a common universe, and developments in the game influence events in the TV show.
-Others in the cast of the show are Jaime Murray, Grant Bowler, Mia Kirshner, and Tony Curran.
-DEFIANCE is on SyFy at 9pm Mondays in the US.
-The game was released on 2 April and is available on Amazon.
+Others in the cast of the show are Jaime Murray, Grant Bowler, and Tony Curran.
+DEFIANCE will return to SyFy US in the spring.
+The game is available on Amazon.

 Kristy Swanson (the original Buffy) is in a new film called THE WHOLE BANANA, which revolves around a struggling artist (Swanson) who is discouraged by the men in her life.
 She prays to the Greek god Hermes (Kevin Sorbo) who shows up and sweeps her off her feet, but can only stay for two weeks.
 The film is expected to be released later this year.
 And Swanson was Marlowe Viccellio in episode #79 of PSYCH (Yang 3 in 2D).
 Shawn and Gus blamed her for a vampire-style murder after the police found an exsanguinated body.